Mason jars of red cabbage

 Learn About Our Impact Projects

-We partnered with MSU’s Center for Regional Food Systems to provide subsidized marketing technical assistance as part of their Food SPICE program.
+Learn how we partnered with the MSU Center for Regional Food Systems through the Food SPICE program.

 MIFMA